-The correct direction of pump rotation for pump model 06D1-GA is counterclockwise when facing the input drive shaft.
-The correct direction of pump rotation for pump model 06D1-GAR is clockwise when facing the input drive shaft.
+The correct direction of pump rotation for the pump is clockwise when facing the input drive shaft.
 The pump could be damaged and performance adversely affected by incorrect rotation.
 If pump performance is not within the specified limits (see the curve on Page E-1), check the direction of rotation before further troubleshooting.